Learn how to play all min7 arpeggio shapes

-The easiest arpeggio to learn is the min7 arpeggio.
-This is because it is almost identical to the Minor Pentatonic scale shape.
+The easiest arpeggio shapes to learn are the min7.
+This is because of how they are almost identical to the Minor Pentatonic scale shapes.

 All arpeggio shapes must be learned just like you learned the barre chords, the pentatonic scales and the modes.
 You must start slowly and work your way through all shapes and keys using the cycle of 4th.

 Start with the Am7 arpeggios as demonstrated in the first playlist.
 When you can play them, move on to playing them all as Dm7 arpeggios.